yingc123/DeeCamp2020/README.md

 ### Hint
 Because of privacy reason (Article unpublished), the code is not shown here.
-Here presents the final software and some pictures of it.
+Here presents some pictures of the final software.
+Feel free to download the software in Google Drive and test it.